LdnGeneNet/LondonGeneticsNetwork/annualmeeting.md

 # Finding us

-The event will be held at the **Lecture theatre, Austin Pearce (AP) Building, University of Surrey, Guildford, Surrey, GU2 7XH**.
+The event will be held at the **Lecture theatre AP1, Austin Pearce (AP) Building, University of Surrey, Guildford, Surrey, GU2 7XH**.

 The University of Surrey is easily accessible; there are direct trains from London Waterloo and Clapham Junction.